-In accordance with instructions received from Northern Horizon Capital AS (Client), we have been instructed to do a desktop valuation of the property - G4S OFFICE BUILDING (office building; building gross area approx. 9,718.7 sq.m), located at the address Paldiski rd 80, Tallinn, Estonia.
+In accordance with instructions received from "BH P80 OÜ", we have been instructed to do a valuation of the property known as "G4S OFFICE BUILDING" (GBA 9,718.7 sq. m), located at Paldiski rd 80, Tallinn, Estonia (hereinafter referred to as property / subject property), currently owned by BH P80 OÜ.